Long term care may soon be the biggest financial need in America. Should you consider buying Long-Term Care Insurance? What is Long-Term Care anyway?

 Your personal financial situation is one of the key factors in determining your need for Long-Term Care policy.
 If you are wealthy, you might not need LTCI, since you are able to pay any expenses out of pocket.
 If you are very poor, LTCI would not make sense either, since the cost of coverage is likely to be too high.
 These are generalized and very broad assumptions that you might consider to make your decision about purchasing a Long-Term Care policy.
 Among other factors are the quality and availability of LTC, premium cost, assets and income protection, and maintaining personal choice.

 Securities and advisory services offered through NEXT Financial Group, Inc., Member FINRA/SIPC.
 People Wealth Matters is not an affiliate of NEXT Financial Group, Inc. To view NEXT Financial Group’s privacy and other important information, visit the “Customers” section of www.nextfinancial.com

-Investment products and services available only to residents of New Jersey, New York, Pennsylvania and North Carolina.
+Investment products and services available only to residents of New Jersey, New York, Massachusetts, North Carolina and South Carolina.

 Neither NEXT Financial Group, Inc. or its Representatives give tax or legal advice.
 Please seek a professional for your specific situation.